Barbara Ehrenreich: Personal life and family

 Ehrenreich had one brother, Ben Alexander Jr., and one sister, Diane Alexander.
 When she was 35, according to the book Always Too Soon: Voices of Support for Those Who Have Lost Both Parents, her mother died "from a likely suicide".
 Her father died years later from Alzheimer's disease.

 Ehrenreich was married and divorced twice.
 She met her first husband, John Ehrenreich, during an anti-war activism campaign in New York City, and they married in 1966.
 He is a clinical psychologist, and they co-wrote several books about health policy and labor issues before divorcing in 1977.
 In 1983, she married Gary Stevenson, a union organizer for the Teamsters.
 She divorced Stevenson in 1993.

-Ehrenreich had two children by her first husband.
-Her daughter Rosa, born in 1970, was named after a great-grandmother and Rosa Luxemburg.
-She is a Virginia-based law professor, national security and foreign policy expert and writer.
+Ehrenreich had two children with her first husband.
+Her daughter Rosa, born in 1970 and named after a great-grandmother and Rosa Luxemburg, is a Virginia-based law professor, national security and foreign policy expert and writer.
 Ehrenreich's son Ben, born in 1972, is a novelist and a journalist in Los Angeles.

-Ehrenreich was diagnosed with breast cancer shortly after the release of her book Nickel and Dimed: On (Not) Getting By in America.
+Ehrenreich was diagnosed with breast cancer in 2001, shortly after the release of her book Nickel and Dimed: On (Not) Getting By in America.
 This led to the award-winning article "Welcome to Cancerland," published in the November 2001 issue of Harper's Magazine.
-The piece inspired the 2011 documentary Pink Ribbons, Inc..
+The piece inspired the 2011 documentary Pink Ribbons, Inc.

-Ehrenreich lived in Alexandria, Virginia, where she died at a hospice facility on September 1, 2022, from a stroke, six days after her 81st birthday.
+Ehrenreich lived in Alexandria, Virginia, where she died from a stroke at a hospice facility on September 1, 2022.
 Her New York Times obituary called her an "Explorer of Prosperity's Dark Side" for her commentary of inequality in the United States.